mk-milly02/alx-low_level_programming/0x00-hello_world/README.md

 #### 6. Size is not grandeur, and territory does not make a nation
 6-size.c prints the size of various types on the computer it is compiled and run on.

+#### 7. Intel
+100-intel generates the assembly code (Intel syntax) of a C code and save it in an output file.